AshwaniE609/Simulating-Multi-Microphone-Spatial-Audio-in-Reverberant-Rooms/README.md

 Download Input Data
-Place clean speech files for "wearer" and "bystander" into input_audio/ Place environmental noise files into noise_dataset/ How to Use the Simulation
+Place clean speech files for "wearer" and "bystander" into input_audio/ Place environmental noise files into noise_dataset/

+How to Use the Simulation
 1. Configuration
-Before running, open main_simulation.m and configure parameters:
+Before running, open main_simulation.m and configure parameters at the top:
 %% Microphone and Room Setup
 mic1pos = [0.05; 0; 0];
 mic2pos = [-0.05; 0; 0];